 Most of the game is too predictable; as mentioned just above you often know the situation you’re getting into beforehand purely because you understand it’s a predictable game that largely reuses the same encounter design over and over again.
 The plot consists of things like very obvious betrayals that you see coming yet the writers expect you to be surprised by it (e.g. Graham Bryant’s betrayal).

 The game is also bigger than it needs to be, so you’ll be using its fast travel feature a lot.
 It’s somewhat nonlinear and a number of its locations are pretty big, seemingly encouraging exploration but the world details are too weak to make this exploration worthwhile, so it ends up feeling like empty space.

 Quest design is a weak point in The Outer Worlds too.
 The majority of its side quests are menial tasks without the writing to make such tasks worthwhile.
 Similar to what you get in games like Fallout 4.
 The only extra thematic layer such quests might have in The Outer Worlds is the ineffective blunt satire.
-Don’t get me wrong, I love satire when it’s done well (e.g. in the first two Fallout games), The Outer Worlds just doesn’t do it well.
+Don’t get me wrong, I love satire when it’s done well (e.g. in the first two Fallout games and New Vegas), The Outer Worlds just doesn’t do it well.

 Nyoka’s companion quest is the weakest one, as it amounts to nothing at all.
 No humor, no depth, no reasons to care.
 But Vicar Max’s is the dumbest.
 Here’s how his personal quest goes: